-The SDNY Civil Settlement Agreement requires the Company to pay a settlement amount of approximately \$19.4 million, which includes approximately \$9.7 million designated as restitution to the U.S. federal government.
-The settlement amount is payable in six installments as follows:
+Pursuant to the SDNY Civil Settlement Agreement, the Company is required to pay a settlement amount of approximately \$19.4 million, which includes approximately \$9.7 million designated as restitution to the U.S. federal government.
+During the three months ended September 30, 2020, the Company paid approximately \$9.1 million.
+The Company paid an additional approximately \$4.1 million subsequent to September 30, 2020, for an aggregate of approximately \$13.1 million paid to date.
+The outstanding settlement amount is payable in three installments as follows:

-- approximately \$9.1 million within 14 business days of July 23, 2020; - approximately \$1.6 million on or before December 31, 2020; - approximately \$2.0 million on or before December 31, 2021; - approximately \$2.8 million on or before December 31, 2022; - approximately \$3.2 million on or before December 31, 2023; and - approximately \$0.8 million on or before December 31, 2024.
+- approximately \$1.6 million on or before December 31, 2020; - approximately \$2.0 million on or before December 31, 2021; and - approximately \$2.8 million on or before December 31, 2022.

-The amounts payable to the government, other than the initial \$9.1 million payment, will be subject to interest at a rate of 1.25% per annum, and any or all amounts may be paid earlier at the option of the Company.
-Furthermore, the Company has agreed that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 26% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment on the scheduled amounts set forth above, first as a dollar-for-dollar acceleration of the scheduled payment due in December 2025 and then as an accelerated payment of the scheduled payments due in each prior year, up to a maximum total acceleration of \$4.2 million.
+The remaining amounts payable to the government will be subject to interest at a rate of 1.25% per annum, and any or all amounts may be paid earlier at the option of the Company.
+Furthermore, the Company has agreed that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 26% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment of the scheduled amounts set forth above, up to a maximum total acceleration of \$4.2 million.
 As previously reported, during the three months ended March 31, 2020, the Company recorded a discrete tax benefit of \$37.7 million related to the net operating loss carryback provisions available under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act") for taxes paid by the Company in years 2013, 2014, 2015 and 2017 (the "CARES Act Tax Benefit").
-In June 2020, the Company received a tax benefit payment of approximately \$22.7 million for a portion of the CARES Act Tax Benefit, and because this tax refund was received prior to the effective date of the SDNY Civil Settlement Agreement, pursuant to the Company's agreement with the government on monetary terms, the payment to be made within 14 business days of July 23, 2020, includes an added payment of approximately \$5.9 million and the SDNY Civil Settlement Agreement reflects a corresponding reduction in the previously agreed upon payment term and subsequent payment amounts.
-In addition, if the Company receives the remaining payment in full for the CARES Act Tax Benefit, the Company will pay an accelerated payment to the government under the SDNY Civil Settlement Agreement of approximately \$3.9 million.
+In June 2020, the Company received a tax benefit payment of approximately \$22.7 million for a portion of the CARES Act Tax Benefit, and because this tax refund was received prior to the effective date of the SDNY Civil Settlement Agreement, the payment the initial settlement payment installment included an added payment of approximately \$5.9 million.
+In addition, because the Company received a tax benefit payment of approximately \$15.7 million in September 2020, and accelerated payment of approximately \$4.1 million was made on October 1, 2020 with a corresponding reduction in the previously agreed upon payment term and subsequent payment amounts.